gentoo/portage-utils/README.md

 ## Building

 Run `configure` followed by `make`.
-If you're using git-sources, run autoreconf first to get various timestamps correct.
+If you're using git-sources, run `configure` with `--disable-maintainer-mode` or run autoreconf to get various timestamps correct.

 ## Helping out